Soonad/docs.formality-lang.org/docs/source/index.rst

 Welcome to Formality's documentation!
 =====================================

 Formality is an optimal functional programming language featuring theorem proving.
-It is similar to Agda and Idris in functionality, but takes a different approach to termination and induction: instead of native datatypes with structural recursion, it uses λ-encodings, self-types and relies on a different underlying logic, "elementary affine", which gives it an elegant halting argument.
-This gives it some unique properties such as optimal substitutions, practical efficiency, and an elegant underlying theory.
+It is similar to Agda and Idris in functionality, but takes a different approach to termination and induction: instead of a somewhat "hard-coded" structural recursion checker, it is based on Elementary Affine Logic, which gives it an elegant halting argument and complexity class, as well as great properties such as optimal substitutions, no garbage-collection, and an expressive type-theory with self-encoded inductive datatypes.

 Table of contents
 =====================================